Hobson Wildenthal Honors College

 The Terry Scholars Program

 The Terry Scholars Program at UT Dallas provides student scholars the intellectual, social, cultural and financial support necessary for their preparation as future leaders.
 The UT Dallas chapter of the traditional program, a four-year cohort experience, was established when the Houston-based Terry Foundation expanded its program in 2006.
-Transfer students were added in 2013 and receive funding for up to three years.
 Students interested in applying to the Terry Scholars Program must apply directly through the University.
 For more information, please visit the Terry Scholars Program website.

 The National Merit Scholars Program

-The National Merit Scholars Program at UT Dallas offers students a generous financial package and admission to the Collegium V Honors Program.
+The National Merit Scholars Program at UT Dallas offers students a generous financial package, significant financial support for study abroad, and admission to the Collegium V Honors Program.
 In addition, the National Merit Scholars Program hosts social, cultural and academic events to facilitate interaction between National Merit Scholars and UT Dallas faculty and guests.
 For more information regarding program eligibility and application guidelines, please see the National Merit Scholars Program website.

 Hobson Wildenthal Honors College Advanced Programs